FlyMemoryLab-WashU/Tethering-Station-Assembly/README.md

 ---

-### 6) Install the fly-holding rod and fly holder
+### 6 Install the fly-holding rod and fly holder
-1. Insert the appropriate **thumb screw** into the top of the Mini-V clamp (type depends on your clamp choice).
+a.
+Insert the appropriate **thumb screw** into the top of the Mini-V clamp (type depends on your clamp choice).
-2. Insert the **fly-holding rod** (Thorlabs or 3D-printed) into the Mini-V clamp and secure it with the thumb screw.
+b.
+Insert the **fly-holding rod** (Thorlabs or 3D-printed) into the Mini-V clamp and secure it with the thumb screw.
-3. Attach the acrylic fly holder to the rod using one of the following:
+c.
+Attach the acrylic fly holder to the rod using one of the following:
    - **M2.5 screw + nut**, or
    - **#2-56 screw + nut**
-4. Use the small hole at one end of the fly-holding rod for the fly holder fastener.
+d.
+Use the small hole at one end of the fly-holding rod for the fly holder fastener.

 ---

-### 7) Power on and set the chiller temperature
+### 7 Power on and set the chiller temperature

-1. Plug the **12 V power supply** into the **female barrel connector**.
+a.
+Plug the **12 V power supply** into the **female barrel connector**.
-2. Turn on the **rocker switch** when you are ready to cool.
+b.
+Turn on the **rocker switch** when you are ready to cool.

 #### Recommended temperature setpoint
 - Target: keep the **cold plate ~0 °C**.